tytotf08/xcelerate.js/README.md

 </body>
 ```
 and of course, some custom HTML if you'd like.
 You should also create two files: main.js and style.css. xCelerate JS looks for these files when the page starts.
-They can be empty, but are system requirements for xCelerate.
+They can be empty, but are system requirements for xCelerate. xCelerate actually generates